carolinecolijn/ClustersCOVID19/tianjin_serial_intervals_revised.md

 #Note that the order the data are selected in is VERY important to which case goes into which source_group category
   #For those that meet multiple criteria (e.g. wuhan; tj1), the str_match which is highest in the case_when call (i.e. "wuhan|hubei") will have priority over those matching later
   #so that the 'source' column contain "wuhan; tj1" would be labelled as infection from a "wuhan" rather than from a "known relationship" origin
+  #There are only a small number of cases for which this matters (n = 12)

-#See what happens when we emphasize the wuhan and travel cases over known relationships
+#We will emphasize the wuhan and travel cases over known relationships
   #This seems logical, given that the epicenter of the outbreak was Wuhan
 tdata <- mutate(tdata, source_group = case_when(!is.na(str_match(Infection_source_dup, "wuhan|hubei")) ~ "Wuhan and Hubei", #Priority 1
                                                   !is.na(str_match(Infection_source_dup, "mall|store|shopper|shopping")) ~ "Mall", #Priority 1